VisualNeuroscience-UH/CxSystem/Sphinx/configuration.rst

 **idx:**

-The index of the neuron groups are important for creating the synaptic connections between them.
-As it will be described in the synaptic definitions, creating a synaptic connections needs a pre_synatpic and post_synaptic group index that should be used directly from this index value.
+The index of the NeuronGroup()s are important for creating the synaptic connections between them.
+As it will be described in the synaptic definitions, creating a synaptic connections needs a presynaptic and postsynaptic group index that should be used directly from this index value.

 **<neuron_type>:**